scottzach1/Project-Beans/project_requirement/project-requirement.md

 ##### Future Development
 - Documentation in the form of manuals is written to enable any potential user to understand the system quickly
-- Software is documented appropriately to enable **support future contributors to adapt the code**
+- Software is documented appropriately to **support the ability of future contributors to adapt the code**
 - The project is open source so any future contributors can easily access the project

 ### 4.4 Performance Requirements